tejasmanohar/textmail/README.md

 check email via sms

-limited to gmail at this time
+limited to gmail at this timeg

 Setup
 =====